MeenakshiShankar/IOTify-DESE-Workshop/README.md

    rotary action hence causing all current to get dissipated as heat burning the rotor windings.
    <br/>

-4.All the analysed data are transferred over to a custom Dashboard using MQTT that can indicate different fault scenarios.
+4. All the analysed data are transferred over to a custom Dashboard using MQTT that can indicate different fault scenarios.

 <!-- ACKNOWLEDGEMENTS -->